Strichartz estimates for the Schr\"odinger flow on compact Lie groups: Dispersive Estimates on Major Arcs

-To finish the proof of Proposition \ref{dispersive for Schrodinger}, considering Corollary \ref{First} and \ref{CloseTo0}, it suffices to prove \ref{KeyEst} in the scenarios when $H\in i\mathfrak{b}^*$ is away from some of the Weyl Chamber walls by a distance of $\gtrsim N^{-1}$ but stays close to the other walls within a distance of $\lesssim N^{-1}$.
-We will identify these other walls as belonging to a \textit{root subsystem} of the original root system $\Phi$, and then we will decompose the weight lattice and thus the Schr\"{o}dinger kernel according to this root subsystem.
+To finish the proof of part (ii) of Theorem \ref{MainEstimate}, considering Corollaries \ref{First} and \ref{CloseTo0}, it suffices to prove \eqref{KeyEst} in the scenarios when $\exp H$ is away from all the corners by a distance of $\gtrsim N^{-1}$ but stays close to some cell walls within a distance of $\lesssim N^{-1}$.
+We will identify these other walls as belonging to a \textit{root subsystem} of the original root system $\Phi$, and then we will decompose the character, the weight lattice and thus the Schr\"{o}dinger kernel according to this root subsystem.